akirby23/botw-quiz/README.md

     ![Feedback to the user when 5-6 questions have been answered correctly](documentation/readme/design/features/5-6-finish-quiz.gif)
     - 0-4 correct answer
     ![Feedback to the user when 0-4 questions have been answered correctly](documentation/readme/design/features/0-4-finish-quiz.gif)
-- The user is then given the option to play again if they want, or to exit the quiz.
+- The user is then given the option to play again if they want or to exit the quiz.
 ![Play again screen](documentation/readme/design/features/play-again.PNG)
     - If the user opts to play again, the score & questions answered variables will be reset to allow them to attempt to beat their score if they weren't happy with it.
     - Otherwise, they can exit the quiz program.
 - A ValueError is thrown if the users enters a value that is not "Y" or "N" & the user will be prompted to try again.

-#### General features
+#### General Features

-- Slow printing text is featured throughout the program for better readability.
+- Slow-printing text is featured throughout the program for better readability.
 - The terminal is cleared between functions & questions answered to keep it clean and free from information overload.
 - The execution of certain code throughout the program is delayed to visually inform the user that actions are being taken.
 - User input fields are set up to automatically capitalize the user's response to ensure that commands are executed regardless of whether or not they are entered in uppercase or lowercase fonts.